 Personal information that we process for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes.

 There is no statutory period defined in legislation, so our retention period is based on 7 years retention unless there is a legal or business requirement to retain the data in excess of 7 years.
-Full details of our file storage /destruction policy are available on request.
+Further details of our retention policy can be found below and full details of our file storage /destruction policy are available on request.

 Security of personal information